Business-improvement.eu

 Measurable

 Six Sigma is not about the reduction of variation in general.
 It is clearly focused on the aspects that customers find important, attractive or distinctive.
-Market research should determine what these critical to quality (CTQ) aspects are.
+Market research can for example determine what these critical to quality (CTQ) aspects are.

 Project management

-Not only products can meet customer specifications, but also things like delivery times or service levels.
+Not only products can meet customer specifications, but also things like delivery times, service levels, or even a maximum allowed number of incidents.

 This means that Six Sigma can be used to improve almost any activity, with as only boundary condition that you can measure the quality of the process involved!
-According to Six Sigma consultant Wim Hoogbergen, this method is theoretically suitable for any company and any business process, from production to invoicing!
+Theoretically, this makes this method suitable for any company and any business process, from production to invoicing!

 Judo